-Name: Mr David Christie Title: Non-Executive Chairman Qualifications: GAICD, BA, LLB, LLM Experience and expertise: Mr David Christie is a Co-Founder and COO of Wilson A.I. - a specialist Artificial Intelligence (AI) company developing and applying AI solutions for multiple industries.
+Name: Mr David Christie

+Title: Non-Executive Chairman Qualifications: GAICD, BA, LLB, LLM

+Experience and expertise: Mr David Christie is a Co-Founder and COO of Wilson A.I. - a specialist Artificial Intelligence (AI) company developing and applying AI solutions for multiple industries.

 He is also a Co-founder of Amplifir Pty Ltd a Digital Marketing Agency.

 David is also a Non-Executive Director, Chair of the Remuneration & Nominations Committee and a member of the Audit & Risk Committee, of Kleos Space S.A.
 (ASX:KSS), a satellite company based out of Luxembourg and is a Non-Executive Director at Litigation Lending Services.
-He is also Chair of the Remuneration Committee for Litigation Lending Services Limited.
-Over the past 20 years David has served as a senior executive in London, Russia and New York at Renaissance Capital Bank, Deutsche Bank and Simmons & Simmons Lawyers; and in Australia at Minter Ellison Lawyers and iSelect Ltd. (ASX:ISU), where he held the roles of Chief Strategy Officer, General Counsel and Company Secretary with responsibility over Legal affairs, Compliance, Governance Human Resources, IT, Investor Relations, Public Relations and Litigation/Disputes Other current directorships : Kleos Space S.A.
-(ASX:KSS), Litigation Lending Services Limited Former directorships (last 3 years) : None Special responsibilities: Member of the Audit and Risk Committee and the Remuneration and Nomination Committee nterests in shares: 729,866 ordinary shares Interests in options: 149,174 unlisted options Name: Mr Brendan York Title: Non-Executive Director (appointed 23 September 2021) Qualifications: Mr York holds a Bachelor of Business Administration and Commerce (Accounting and is a member of the institute of Chartered Accountants Australia & New Zealand Experience and expertise: Mr York brings significant ASX-listed experience in financial and risk managemen governance, mergers and acquisitions, and investor relations.
-He was Chief Financi Officer and Company Secretary of Enero Group Limited, where he was responsib for the finance function of the global marketing services group with operations across 7 countries and 13 cities worldwide.
+He is also Chair of the Remuneration

+Committee for Litigation Lending Services Limited.

+Over the past 20 years David has served as a senior executive in London, Russia and New York at Renaissance Capital Bank, Deutsche Bank and Simmons & Simmons Lawyers; and in Australia at Minter Ellison Lawyers and iSelect Ltd. (ASX:ISU), where he held the roles of chief Strategy Officer, General Counsel and Company Secretary with responsibility over Legal affairs, Compliance, Governance, Human Resources, IT,

+Investor Relations, Public Relations and Litigation/ Disputes.

+Other current directorships5:

+Former directorships (last 3 years)6:

+Special responsibilities:

+Kleos Space S.A.
+(ASX:KSS), Litigation Lending Services Limited

+None

+Member of the Audit and Risk Committee and the Remuneration and Nomination

+Committee

+Interests in shares: 729.866 ordinary shares Interests in options: 149,174 unlisted options

+Name: Mr Brendan York

+Title: Non-Executive Director (appointed 23 September 2021)

+Mr York holds a Bachelor of Business Administration and Commerce (Accounting) and Qualifications: is a member of the institute of Chartered Accountants Australia & New Zealand.

+Experience and expertise: Mr York brings significant ASX-listed experience in financial and risk management, governance, mergers and acquisitions, and investor relations.
+He was Chief Financial Officer and Company Secretary of Enero Group Limited, where he was responsible for the finance function of the global marketing services group with operations across 7 countries and 13 cities worldwide.

 Mr York previously gained Big 4 accounting experience at KPMG and has recently transitioned into funds management as a Portfolio Manager at NAOS Asset Management Limited.
 He is also a Non-Executive Director and Chair of the Audit and Risk Committee of Big River Industries Limited and a Non-Executive Director and Chair of the Audit and Risk Committee of BSA Limited.

+Other current directorships5: Big River Industries Limited (ASX: BRI) and BSA Limited (ASX: BSA)

+Former directorships (last 3 years)6: None

+Special responsibilities:

-Other current directorships : Big River Industries Limited (ASX:BRI) and BSA Limited (ASX:BSA) Former directorships (last 3 years) : None Special responsibilities: Chairman of the Audit and Risk Committee and member of the Remuneration and Nomination Committee Interests in shares: None
+Chairman of the Audit and Risk Committee and member of the Remuneration and

+Nomination Committee

+Interests in shares: None Interests in options: None

+5 'Other current directorships' quoted above are current directorships for listed entities only and excludes directorships of all other types of entities, unless otherwise stated.

+6 'Former directorships (last 3 years)' quoted above are directorships held in the last 3 years for listed entities only and excludes directorships of all other types of entities, unless otherwise stated.